arthu0x07/arthu0x07/README.md

 - 🔭 I’m currently working on **front-end projects**

-- 🌱 I’m currently learning **React Native and NodeJS**
+- 🌱 I’m currently learning **Tailwind and Back-end with node**

-- 👯 I’m looking to collaborate on **projects with authentication JWT**
+- 👯 I’m looking to collaborate on **projects with Payments API**

 - 👨‍💻 All of my projects are available at [github.com/arthu0x07](github.com/arthu0x07)

-- 💬 Ask me about **HTML, JS, CSS, NodeJS, ReactJS, TypeScript, Webpack, Babel,**
+- 💬 Ask me about **HTML, JS, CSS, NodeJS, ReactJS, React Native, TypeScript, Webpack, Babel, Firebase and others**

 - 📫 How to reach me **arthur.santos.off@gmail.com**